cfsengineering/CEASIOMpy/test_cases/test_case_2/README.md

 From that page you can select a working directory,by using the arrows and the list to navigate in your folder.
 All your results will be saved in this directory.

-Then, select a CPACS file by clicking on the `Browse files` button, you can choose the `D150_simple.xml`.
+Then, select a CPACS file by clicking on the `Browse files` button, you can choose the `D150_simple.xml` (it could be found in /CEASIOMpy/test_files/CPACSfiles/D150_simple.xml).
 CPACS is a file format which contain the aircraft geometry and many other information.

 Use now the sidebar on the left to select the next page `Workflow`.